aws-samples/aws-online-data-migration-workshop/module4/README.md

 4.  use the username **Jess**

-5. Under **Access** chose the access role that you created in Task 2 to provide the access policy for the underlying S3 bucket (e.g. myAWSTransferUserRole)
+5. Under **Access** chose the IAM access role that you created in the previous steps to provide the access policy to your underlying Amazon S3 bucket (e.g. myAWSTransferUserRole)

-6. Under **HomeDirectory** Chose the S3 bucket that you created in Task 1
+6. Under **HomeDirectory** select your **Target-S3-Bucket**

-7. Under **SSH public** keys you need to copy in the public part of your ssh key that you created in Task 1
+7. Under **SSH public** keys you need to copy in the public part of your ssh key that you created in the first part of this module

     -   In a terminal run cat myAWSTransferSSHKey.pub